Coimbatore rape and double murder: SC re-confirms death sentence for convict

 In its August 1 verdict, Justices Nariman, Khanna and Surya Kant were on the same page in upholding the conviction of Manoharan for offences of kidnapping, gang rape and murder.

-However, Justice Khanna was of the view that instead of death penalty, the jail term for the remainder of life without any benefit of remission would meet the ends of justice.
+However, Justice Khanna was of the view that instead of the death penalty, the jail term for the remainder of life without any benefit of remission would meet the ends of justice.